 - Hand-write it.
 Also, like Jillian, who wants to write letters for Chewy, why not write a handwritten note to the contact at your dream company?
 Personal, handwritten anything stands out against all the digital clutter people get today.

 - Create a proposal.
-If you are a good writer and you see a company you want to work for doesn’t have good content marketing / blog, etc – why not approach them about how you can improve their online presence?
+If you are a good writer and you see a company you want to work for doesn't have a good content marketing/blog, etc – why not approach them about how you can improve their online presence?
 Tell them how it can or will improve their bottom line.
 Show them examples of your work.

 I think right now is a great time to be looking for that dream job as many employers are actively looking for employees / and unemployment is so low.